 Measuring turntable performance.

-Note: This page has been edited.
-Check back later for updates to methodology of the actual measure taking.
-Meantime this page can serve as a repository of known methods and techniques used in assessing the performance of the rotating platter and its drive mechanism.
+Note: This page serves as a repository of known methods and techniques used in assessing the performance of the rotating platter and drive mechanism of the record player..

 A brief survey.